roostergrin/front-end-dev-test/README.md

 ### Required Features:

-These required features are some problems that you would face when building a client project and would need to be implemented.
+These required features are requested specifically by the client and should be implemented.

   1. Fade In Effect for the hero title
   2. Subtle animation on the four icons
   3. Fully Functional Site

-### Optional Features:
+### Bonus (optional) Features:
   1. Use of dev server
   2. Front end framework
-  3. Additional Animations
-  4. Dynamic backend from a CMS
+  3. Dynamic backend from a CMS

 ### *Please also submit a small write up discussing (leave answers to a sentence or two):*